legalize-dev/legalize-nl/nl/BWBR0017728.md

 The annex contains requirements and supplementary notes specific to United Kingdom vessels.
 These are referenced under the same section numbers as they would appear in the main Code text.

+The annex contains requirements and supplementary notes specific to United Kingdom vessels.
+These are referenced under the same section numbers as they would appear in the main Code text.

 ‘Aviation Inspection Body’ for United Kingdom see Ensign website for a current list of current approved bodies.

 ‘Aviation Inspection Body’ for United Kingdom see Ensign website for a current list of current approved bodies.